agmic/2020-Planning/speakers/cfp.md

 * Social Engineering
 * Red Teaming/Penetration Testing
 * Government Surveillance & Law Enforcement Activities related to privacy
 * Telecommunications Security (SS7, xG, GSM, VOIP, etc)

+General off-topic topics can be allowed but needs in some way to be related to the InfoSec community.
+Off-topic submissions could include mental/physical health, work environment, infosec related ethics etc.

 ## Please include the following information with your submission:
 * Speaker’s Name